 Porto vs Chelsea live – Champions League quarter-final, first leg

-Follow our Porto vs Chelsea liveblog, for all the action from the Champions League quarter-final first leg in Portugal
+Follow our Porto vs Chelsea liveblog, for all the action from the Champions League quarter-final first leg in Spain

 7.27pm: N’Golo Kante is a huge miss for Thomas Tuchel.
 The French midfielder has a new lease of life under the Blues coach, and was a pivotal figure in the lengthy unbeaten run that came to a crashing end against [checks notes again], er, Sam Allardyce’s West Brom?